 It can also take longer to negotiate if you are still receiving treatment for your injuries.
 Your lawyer will want to ensure any future medical costs are accounted for, so they might wait until a doctor can determine your maximum medical improvement before deciding on a fair settlement.

-Talk to a Workers’ Compensation Lawyer for Free Today
+Contact Our Workers’ Compensation Attorneys for Free Today

 John Foy & Associates has been helping injured workers win the settlement they deserve for over 20 years.
 We will support you through the entire process and make sure your rights are upheld.
-To schedule a FREE consultation with one of our experienced and compassionate workers comp lawyers, call us at (404) 400-4000 or contact us online to get started.
+To schedule a FREE consultation with one of our experienced and compassionate workers’ compensation lawyers, call us at (404) 400-4000 or contact us online to get started.